-Median annual total compensation of all employees (excluding Mr. Harrison) \$ 55,940 Annual total compensation of Mr. Harrison \$12,467,192 Ratio of Mr. Harrison's annual total compensation to the median annual total compensation of all other employees 223:1
+Median annual total compensation of all employees (excluding Mr. Harrison) \$ 71,131 Annual total compensation of Mr. Harrison \$14,689,126 Ratio of Mr. Harrison's annual total compensation to the median annual total compensation of all other employees 207:1

-To determine the median employee in 2020, the Company compiled a list of all employees (excluding Mr. Harrison) as of December 15, 2020, sorted the list of employees by their taxable compensation for federal income tax purposes from the Company's payroll records for the 12-month period ended December 31, 2020 and selected the employee with the median taxable compensation amount.
-The Company annualized the taxable compensation of any full-time or part-time employees on the list who were not employed for the full year and did not include the value of non-taxable Company-provided benefits such as retirement plan contributions and medical and life insurance benefits.
-As of December 31, 2020, the Company had 15,836 employees.
+The SEC rules permit a company to identify the median paid employee once every three years as long as there has been no change in the company's employee population or compensation arrangements that would result in a significant change to its pay ratio disclosure.
+Because the Company has not had any employee population or compensation changes that the Company believes would significantly affect its pay ratio disclosure, the Company used the same median employee identified in fiscal 2020 to determine the median annual total compensation of all employees (excluding Mr. Harrison) for fiscal 2022.
+To determine the median employee in fiscal 2020, the Company compiled a list of all employees (excluding Mr. Harrison) as of December 15, 2020, sorted the list of employees by their taxable compensation for federal income tax purposes from the Company's payroll records for the 12-month period ended December 31, 2020 and selected the employees on the list who were not employed for the full year and did not include the value of non-taxable Company-provided benefits such as retirement plan contributions and medical and life insurance benefits.
+As of December 31, 2022, the Company had 16,747 employees.

-The annual total compensation of Mr. Harrison is the total amount of his compensation presented in the 2020 Summary Compensation Table on page 42.
-The Company determined the annual total compensation of the median employee shown above using the same rules applicable to the completion of the 2020 Summary Compensation Table for Mr. Harrison and the other named executive officers.
+The annual total compensation of Mr. Harrison is the total amount of his compensation presented in the 2022 Summary Compensation Table on page 45.
+The Company determined the annual total compensation of the median employee shown above using the same rules applicable to the completion of the 2022 Summary Compensation Table for Mr. Harrison and the other named executive officers.